 - 2 aburaage, thawed

-- 2 tablespoons soy sauce (or tamari if gluten-free)
+- 2 tablespoons tamari (or soy sauce if not gluten-free)

 - 1 tablespoon mirin (or sub 1 teaspoon any other sweetener)